-Research expertise: Information theory, power systems and smart grids, cyber-security, machine learning
+Research expertise: Information theory, cyber-security, smart grids, active adversaries

 Oliver Kosut received bachelor’s degrees from the Massachusetts Institute of Technology in electrical engineering and mathematics in 2004, and a doctoral degree in electrical and computer engineering from Cornell University in 2010.
 He was a postdoctoral associate in the Laboratory for Information and Decision Systems at MIT from 2010 to 2012, before joining ASU as an assistant professor in 2012.
 He received an NSF CAREER award in 2015.

 B.S., electrical engineering and mathematics, Massachusetts Institute of Technology

 N. Iri and O. Kosut, “A New Type Size Code for Universal One-to-One Compression of Parametric Sources,” International Symposium on Information Theory, July 2016.